Introduction

 Procedure

 1. Background: Begin by reading the background information to students and putting some of the important facts on the board if you wish.
-Once the students have heard about Soviet Refuseniks, allow them time to ask questions.
-Give them a choice of completing any three of the activity options listed below.
-(Or, have them complete all of them if your timing allows.)
+Once the students have heard about the Refuseniks, allow them time to ask questions.

 2. Guided Discussion